Create a Primary Index in a Visual FoxPro Program

 Visual FoxPro has a new index type, Primary.
 The Primary index, however, cannot be created in a program by using the

 INDEX command.
-This article shows by example how to add or modify a Primary index in a program.
+This article shows how to add or modify a Primary index in a program.

 A Primary index is an index that never permits duplicate values on the specified field or expression.
 The Primary index may be established in the database container interface or in a program by using the